Abstract

 }

-In this section we use our results in the previous section to compute particular values of the function at
+In this section we use our results in the previous section to compute particular values of the

 by comparing coefficients.
 Note that the different coefficients of the product formula for the sine function have a structure